Maurice-Betzel/org.kie.server.thrift/README.md

 Features

-Very compact binairy message payloads resulting in high speed messaging
+Very compact binary message payloads with low cost (de)serialization resulting in high speed messaging Internal Kie Server use of Java Objects like BigDecimal or Date for Thrift supported languages

 Acknowledgments

-Hmmdeutschland GmbH for investing work time into the project Maciej Swiderski for his informative blog http://mswiderski.blogspot.de
+Hmmdeutschland GmbH for investing worktime into the project

+Maciej Swiderski for his informative blog http://mswiderski.blogspot.de

+Alexander Knyn for being my php integration sparring partner